benchopt/benchopt/doc/how.rst

   :pyobject: Solver.run

-If your Python solver requires some packages such as `Numba <https://numba.pydata.org/>`_, BenchOpt allows you to list some requirements.
+If your Python solver requires some packages such as `Numba <https://numba.pydata.org/>`_, Benchopt allows you to list some requirements.
 The necessary packages should be available via `conda <https://docs.conda.io/en/latest/>`_ or `pip <https://packaging.python.org/guides/tool-recommendations/>`_.